“Houston, we have a problem.”

 After about 12 hours of tutoring with a focus on sound-based decoding, these students, on average, have above grade level outcomes in Word Attack.
 AND, their Word Identification, Fluency, and Comprehension scores go up significantly as well, usually to grade level or above.

 FREE Nonsense Word Reading Tests

 But many of us don’t have access to expensive norm-referenced test, so I have 3 other FREE options:

-- online-based, norm-referenced nonword and real word test Lexercise.com (most appropriate for readers under 4th-5th grade), and
+- online-based, norm-referenced nonword and real word test Lexercise.com (most appropriate for readers under 4th-5th grade),

 - a Reading Simplified-created informal reading assessment of phonics, nonword decoding, and phonemic segmentation [download below].

-The first option will give you the best estimate of how each student compares with other students.
 The last option doesn’t provide norm-referenced information but gives more clarity about other sub-processes, such as letter-sound knowledge, phonemic segmentation, and multisyllable decoding.

 2nd Most Useful Diagnostic Reading Test